Faster Interpolation Algorithms for Sparse Multivariate Polynomials Given by Straight-Line Programs\: Deterministic univariate interpolation

-In this section, we consider the interpolation of univariate polynomials.
+In this section, we consider the interpolation of a univariate polynomial $f$ with $\deg f < D$.
 The algorithm works as follows.
 First, we use Theorem \ref{lm-21} to find an ``ok" prime $p$ such that at least half of the terms of $f$ are not collisions in $f_{(D,p)}^{\modp}$.
-Then, we use $f_{(D,pp_k)}^{\modp},k=1,2,\dots,K_D$ to find a set of terms containing these non-collision terms by Chinese Remaindering.
-Finally, we use Theorem \ref{lm-2} to pick up the terms of $f$.
+Second, we use $f_{(D,pp_k)}^{\modp},k=1,2,\dots,K_D$ to find a set $S$ containing these non-collision terms of $f$ by the Chinese Remaindering Theorem, where $p_k$ is the $k$-th prime and $K_D$ is the smallest number such that $p_1p_2\dots p_{K_D}\geq D$.
+Finally, we use Theorem \ref{lm-2} to pick up the terms of $f$ from $S$.